squeaky-pl/pystacia/doc/source/image.rst

 It accepts parameters in hue, saturation and luminance order.
 They all default to 0 meaning no change.
 Usable hue values start from -1 meaning rotation of hue by -180 degrees to 1 meaning +180 degrees.
-Saturation values towards `-1` desaturte image whilst values towards infinity saturate it.
+Saturation values towards `-1` desaturate image whilst values towards infinity saturate it.
 Setting luminosity to `-1` yields completely black image whilst values towards infinity make it brighter.